lukamiletic95/papers/State machine replication.md

 	* **Agreement** - every non-faulty *SR* receives every request.
 	* **Order** - every non-faulty *SR* processes the requests it receives in the same relative order.

-This approach also enables resilience to both Byzantine failures and Start-Stop failures (simply by assumm.
+This approach also enables resilience to both Byzantine failures and Start-Stop failures (simply by assuming that there will never be more than a certain number of faulty *SR*).
 It is the main idea behind blockchain, where reaching a consensus on what the next block will be is nothing more then deciding collectively what the next state of the state machine replica within a particular server will be.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNTkzODM5NjEsMzU0NDMxODkwLDM1ND
+eyJoaXN0b3J5IjpbLTc4MDM5Mjc4MSwzNTQ0MzE4OTAsMzU0ND
-QzMTg5MCw4MzY0MzYyNDUsLTE1NDQ5NjAwMjYsLTE1NzcyNTAz
+MxODkwLDgzNjQzNjI0NSwtMTU0NDk2MDAyNiwtMTU3NzI1MDMz
-MzEsLTQzOTgxMTcxMCwtODI0ODEwODAwLDEwNDcxNTk3NTYsLT
+MSwtNDM5ODExNzEwLC04MjQ4MTA4MDAsMTA0NzE1OTc1NiwtMT
-E0MTczOTI3OTksMTQ3NTg4MjY1MSwxNzQ4MTc5NjhdfQ==
+QxNzM5Mjc5OSwxNDc1ODgyNjUxLDE3NDgxNzk2OF19
 -->